Measurement Types

 i1Pro 3 Plus | = | 8 mm |

-Note that the minimum patch sizes required for all measuring instruments will be significantly larger than the aperture size.
+Note that the minimum patch sizes required for all measuring instruments are significantly larger than the aperture size.

 Scan Instrument Functions